smaht-dac/submitr/docs/source/installation.rst

 Installing Poetry in a Virtual Environment
 ==========================================

+**End Users:** Submit-CGAP can be installed with a simple pip install.

+   pip install submit-cgap

-Once you have created a virtual environment, or have decided to just let Poetry handle that, install with poetry::
+**Developers:** Once you have created a virtual environment, or have decided to just let Poetry handle that, install with poetry::

    poetry install